OUR MISSION IS TO REDUCE OR ELIMINATE THE NUMBER OF ABUSED & ABANDONED ANIMALS ON OUR ISLAND BY USING EDUCATION TO CREATE AWARENESS.

 Faial (Azores, Portugal).

-Several years ago horses and donkeys were used to as working animals.
+Not that long ago horses and donkeys were used to as working animals.
 During this time, most were cared for very well, as they had value.
 Today we rarely see equines used in this manor, instead they have become objects, "things", just something to have.

 There are approximately 250 equines living in varying conditions on our island.